njean42/kumiko/doc/Usage.md

 	kumiko -i /path/to/comicbook/

-(Add `-b firefox` to view the panels for all pages, on top of your images, in your browser!
+(Add `-b` to view the panels for all pages, on top of your images, in firefox!
 'Show panels' option is in the menu.)

 The result of such a command would be a JSON-formatted array of all images in the folder: